-- 6 synopsis of programme aims and outcomes; schedule of titles and abstracts of all registered candidates; candidates' work plans for completion - 7 institutional organogram, explaining fit of doctoral offer within architecture programme - 8 doctoral programme structural diagram, with list and timetable of taught course modules supporting individual research and scholarship; course statement (max.
-2no sides A4) - 9 usually, a minimum of 9 completed PhDs examined not more than 2 years before the visit (3 pass, with no corrections/3 pass, with minor corrections/3 pass, with major corrections) - 10 first supervisors' CVs time activity/location guidance for board guidance for school 13:00 board arrives at hotel and holds first meeting introductions, briefing by chair; meeting to focus on: programme synopsis institutional organisation programme structure completed PhDs supervisors' CVs hotel conference room should be private, adequate in size, and provided with soft drinks and light refreshments 15:00 board arrives at school establish base base room to be private and adequately sized to hold majority of meetings; equipment to include data projector and screen, PC, printer, telephone etc. Base room to be close to (or contain) sample of work/posters 15:30 board meets VC/head of institution discuss school's position on research, resources, future plans the head of institution is the most senior academic manager, typically a Vice-Chancellor, Rector etc. 16:00 board meets head of architecture, plus research director (or equivalent) clarify school's research mission; consider issues arising from school's documentation; review plans for next REF submission 16:30 introduction to work; research staff (with selected candidates) briefly explain work in progress and completed request that introduction runs to time research leaders introduce work; exhibition to help board understand content/structure of course, with representative candidates' work.
-Sample of work will be agreed with RIBA in advance of visit, but should also include posters from early stage researchers 17:30 tour of facilities visit library, research facilities, Masters' studios, workshops candidate guides to assist board in locating facilities 18:30 board leaves school 19.30 board private dinner hotel or local restaurant -
+- synopsis of programme aims and outcomes; schedule of titles and abstracts of all registered candidates; candidates' work plans for completion - 7 institutional organogram, explaining fit of doctoral offer within architecture programme - 8 doctoral programme structural diagram, with list and timetable of taught course modules supporting individual research and scholarship; course statement (max.
+2no sides A4) - 9 usually, a minimum of 9 completed PhDs examined not more than 2 years before the visit (3 pass, with no corrections/3 pass, with minor corrections/3 pass, with major corrections) - 10 first supervisors' CVs time activity/location guidance for board guidance for school 13:00 board arrives at hotel and holds first meeting meeting to focus on: 6 programme synopsis 7 institutional organisation 8 programme structure 9 completed PhDs 10 supervisors' CVs hotel conference room should be private, adequate in size, and provided with soft drinks and light refreshments 15:00 board arrives at school establish base base room to be private and adequately sized to hold majority of meetings; equipment to include data projector and screen, PC, printer, telephone etc. Base room to be close to (or contain) sample of work/posters 15:30 board meets VC/head of institution discuss school's position on research, resources, future plans the head of institution is the most senior academic manager, typically a Vice-Chancellor, Rector etc. 16:00 board meets head of architecture, plus research director (or equivalent) clarify school's research mission; consider issues arising from school's documentation; review plans for next REF submission 16:30 introduction to work; research staff (with selected candidates) briefly explain work in progress and completed request that introduction runs to time research leaders introduce work; exhibition to help board understand content/structure of course, with representative candidates' work.
+Sample of work will be agreed with RIBA in advance of visit, but should also include posters from early stage researchers 17:30 tour of facilities visit library, research facilities, candidate guides to assist board in locati Masters' studios, workshops facilities 18:30 board leaves school